 Have a college GPA of 2.5 or higher.

-Perform satisfactorily – score at least 50 – on the ‘TEAS V for AH’ (Test of Essential Academic Skills V for Allied Health), which is scheduled annually in the spring.
+Perform satisfactorily – score at least 50 – on the ‘ATI TEAS’ (Test of Essential Academic Skills), which is scheduled annually in the spring.
 (All applicants will be notified by mail about the scheduled exam date and process for registration.)

 How long will it take me to complete this degree?